robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 * [Draghi vs Ciuchino](TODO) (YYYY-MM-DD)

-This paper above shows in appalling way how a dystopic system leverage burocracy becomes incapable of producing real value for their citizens and waste resources in a useless when not also damagin verbosity and overcomplicated normatives.
-In fact, we have to remember that public servant are the State servant but the State authority relies in its ability to address the **basic needs** of its citizens and to administrate a **fair** justice.
+This paper above shows in an appalling way how a dystopian system that leverages bureaucracy becomes incapable of producing real value for their citizens and wasting resources in a useless way when not also damaging verbosity and overcomplicated normatives.
+In fact, we have to remember that public servants are the State servants but the State authority relies on its ability to address the **basic needs** of its citizens and to administrate a **fair** justice.

 > In the absence of justice, what is sovereignty but organized robbery.
 > -- St. Augustine, early 5th century Bishop of Hippo.